tbaci42/sadycos_tb/docs/content/overview/structure.md

 The individual steps to configure the simulation are explained in the [Simulation Setup]({% link content/overview/setup/index.md %}) section.

 #### Dynamic Systems
-Each of the five main subsystems (`Environment`, `Plant`, `Sensors`, `Actuators`, `GNC Algorithms`) can be configured by the user to represent a dynamic system with states of their own.
+Each of the five main subsystems can be configured by the user to represent a dynamic system with states of their own.
 For that, each of these subsystems contains a MATLAB function block which is meant to implement both the differential/difference equations of the states update and the algebraic output equation of the system (for background information see [Modelling of Dynamic Systems]({% link content/overview/background/dynamic_systems.md %})).
-This way, the user only needs to edit a single Matlab function for each of these subsystems to define the behavior of the system.
+This way, the user only needs to edit a single MATLAB function for each of these subsystems to define the behavior of the system.

 The exception to this is the `Plant` subsystem which does not only contain one MATLAB function block but two for separating the proper and improper outputs of the system.
 This prevents Simulink from falsely detecting algebraic loops in the model (as explained in [Modelling of Dynamic Systems]({% link content/overview/background/dynamic_systems.md %})) because only the proper output `PlantOutputs` is used in the environment loop.